App Design

-Sara, with support from her old agency, Range, partnered with BMA’s team as their digital development arm to revamp their website, execute various technological projects, expand their online collections, design and develop their smART Guide app.
+Sara, with support from her old agency, Range, partnered with BMA’s team as their digital development arm to design and develop their smART Guide app.

 The Birmingham Museum of Art (BMA) houses a diverse collection of more than 26,000 paintings, sculptures, prints, drawings, and decorative arts dating from ancient to modern times.
 Their mission is to provide an unparalleled cultural and educational experience to a diverse community by collecting, presenting, interpreting, and preserving works of art of the highest quality.